 Osteoarthritis is one of the most common joint disorders individuals are diagnosed with, and this chance increases, as a person gets older.
 Arthritis is referred to as joint inflammation or swelling.
 This is common in many joints in the body, including the hips due to the high amount of stress placed on them with walking, running, jumping, and other movements and activities.

 Osteoarthritis occurs when this joint swelling continues over longer periods of time and begins to damage the cartilage or bone in the joint.
 This damage can include bone deformities and cartilage tears or destruction, and it can lead to further swelling and severe pain.
 If this damage gets too bad and is too painful to deal with, many individuals turn to hip replacement surgery.
-However, at our office in Seattle, WA we offer stem cell therapy.
+However, we offer stem cell therapy in Seattle at our office in WA.
 Mesenchymal stem cells provide a great alternative treatment to surgery that can help to restore hip function and strength, preventing the need for invasive therapy options like surgery.

 Where is My Hip Pain Coming From?